 Black stool causes can also have a different pattern, which will depend on where the bleeding is from.
 Locations may range from anywhere, from the mouth or nose to the colon.

-In some cases, black diarrhea is accompanied by bloating, watery, dizziness, nausea, vomiting, constipation, stomach or abdominal pain, and bleeding.
+In some cases, black diarrhea causes are accompanied by bloating, watery, dizziness, nausea, vomiting, constipation, stomach or abdominal pain, and bleeding.

 Black diarrhea in adults or children that is caused by bleeding is also called as melena.
 Other causes behind this issue also include drugs, toxins, and foods.
 Under certain conditions black stool after days of diarrhea.
 It could frequently happen in a week